Buying a house: The step-by-step process

 • During this time you may also negotiate any final things that have not yet been agreed, such as buying the seller’s appliances.

-12. Exchange contracts
+Step 9: Exchange contracts

-• Before you can exchange contracts, you need to arrange your deposit, traditionally 10% of the purchase price although it’s often less, and give it to your solicitor or conveyancer.
+• Arrange your deposit, traditionally 10% of the purchase price although it’s often less, and give it to your solicitor or conveyancer.
 You may be able to raise this from the sale of your existing home.

-• Your solicitor or conveyancer will inform the Land Registry that they are in the process of transferring ownership of your property.
+Your solicitor or conveyancer will inform the Land Registry that they are in the process of transferring ownership of your property.
 And they should also be liaising with your mortgage company to ensure the money will be ready for completion.

-13. Book in removals
+Step 10: Book removals

-15. Pay stamp duty and conveyancer fees
+Step 12: Pay stamp duty

-• After completion, the final stages of buying a house involve your solicitor or conveyancer sending you an account, covering all their costs and disbursements, as well as the purchase price of the house and stamp duty.
+After completion, the final stages of buying a house involve your solicitor or conveyancer sending you an account, covering all their costs and disbursements, as well as the purchase price of the house and stamp duty.
 See how much stamp duty you will pay and when this is due

 • Your solicitor or conveyancer will normally pay the stamp duty for you, and ensure that the change of ownership is registered with the Land Registry.